open-pay/slate/source/includes/en/cards.md

 ]
 ```

 Returns the card point balance.
-Is applicable only for Santander, Scotiabank and Bancomer points.
+Is applicable only for Santander, Scotiabank and BBVA points.

 ###Request